Five Ways Automation Will Change Your Concession Management

 Storing concession contracts, sales data and tenancy information across multiple spreadsheets and databases puts your commercial team at a disadvantage.
 Manual processes are more prone to errors, which result in revenue loss.
 Most airport commercial teams want to be confident in the accuracy of their data, and automated concession management that streamlines reporting and billing procedures makes this more easily achievable.

-With a consolidated view of all concessions and revenue streams, right down to transactional data of each sale, it’s much easier to spot opportunities for growing revenue during contract negotiations.
+With a consolidated view of all concessions and revenue streams, right down to transactional data of each sale, it’s much easier to spot opportunities for revenue growth,

 2. Improve your margins